How to Add Social Media Icons to an Email Signature

 Your work isn't done once the video is live.
 The first few hours are important for gaining momentum, and analyzing your performance over time is how you get better.

 Don't just post it and hope for the best.
-Share your video in relevant Facebook Groups (as long as you're following their rules).
-If it's a particularly valuable piece of content, pin it to the top of your Facebook Page so every visitor sees it first.
-Cross-promote it on your other social platforms, maybe linking to it from your Instagram Stories or your email newsletter.
+Share your video in relevant Facebook groups (as long as you're following their rules).
+If it's a particularly valuable piece of content, pin it to the top of your Facebook page so every visitor sees it first.
+Cross-promote it on your other social platforms, maybe linking to it from your Instagram stories or your email newsletter.

 After a few days, go into your Facebook Insights.
 Look at important metrics like: